Estonia at the Olympics: Summer sports

 Estonia has participated in most summer sports, but they have yet to participate in: Artistic swimming, Baseball/Softball, Cricket, Diving, Field hockey, Golf, Handball, Lacrosse, Rugby football (neither Rugby sevens or the discontinued discipline Rugby union), Skateboarding, Sport climbing, Surfing, Taekwondo and Water polo.

 Estonia never participated in the following discontinued sports: Basque pelota, Croquet, Jeu de paume, Karate, Polo, Rackets, Roque, Tug of war and Water motorsports.

 Aquatics

 For the swimming discipline, follow this link: Swimming.

 Estonia has yet to participate in Artistic swimming, Diving and Water polo.

 Archery

 Archery was included in the Olympic programme four times between 1900 and 1920.
 It returned in 1972 and has remained in the Olympic programme ever since.

 Estonia's best placement in the sport is shared 17th by Reena Pärnat in women's individual in 2020.

-Estonia's best placement in a women's event in the sport is 42nd by Raul Kivilo in men's individual in 1996.
+Estonia's best placement in a men's event in the sport is 42nd by Raul Kivilo in men's individual in 1996.